owncloud-archive/documentation/user_manual/files/access_webgui.rst

    :alt: Files popup menu.

 In ownCloud, you can assign one or more tags to files and folders.
 To do so, go to the "**Details**" view, inside `The Overflow Menu`_.
-There, you’ll see a text field, with the placeholder text "**Collaborative tags**" if no tags have yet been added, below the file’s icon, name, and other details.
+There, you'll see a text field, with the placeholder text "**Collaborative tags**" if no tags have yet been added, below the file's icon, name, and other details.

-In that field, type the tag’s name, which can be composed of one or multiple words, and press the return key to complete it.
+In that field, type the tag's name, which can be composed of one or multiple words, and press the return key to complete it.
 If you want to use multiple words, there is no need to use single or double-quotes.
 Type as many words as you want for the tag, and when you press the return key, your tag will be